 The lesson here is that a person who chooses to drink and drive in another state is subject to being criminally sanctioned by the criminal laws of that state.
 Punishments can include Draconian implied consent law provisions calling for years of no driving privileges, or (in about a dozen states) jail time or state prison time for certain repeat DUI-DWI offenders who refuse to submit to the post-arrest DWI-DUI test.

-Taking into account the lessons learned from the first two answers, this question has already been partially answered.
-Once more, always initially look at state law to determine is a DUI considered a felony.
-What applies in a California DUI will not be the same as a Georgia DUI, or a Texas DWI, or a DUI offense in Arizona.
+This question has already been partially answered, considering the lessons learned from the first two answers.
+Once more, always initially look at state law to determine if a DUI is considered a felony.
+What applies in a California DUI will not be the same as a Georgia DUI, a Texas DWI, or a DUI offense in Arizona.

-What constitutes a felony DUI?
-In general terms, these are the 6 ways a DUI is a felony:
+In general terms, these are the six ways a DUI is a felony:

-Other DUI penalties for felony DUI will be outlined by state law in the venue (state where arrested) for DUI.
-However, due to decades of federal regulations calling for taking away dangerous drivers’ licenses, one consistent DWI-DUI penalty is losing the right to drive for an extensive period of time, for driver’s license suspension or license revocation, depending on the state of licensure.
+Other DUI penalties for felony DUI will be outlined by state law in the venue (a state where arrested) for DUI.
+However, due to decades of federal regulations calling for taking away dangerous driver’s licenses, one consistent DWI-DUI penalty is losing the right to drive for an extended period, for driver’s license suspension or license revocation, depending on the state of licensure.
 Plus, whether you can obtain a limited driving permit is up to the state of licensure.